MrStarbird/LotW-Randomizer/README.md

 Known Bugs:

 There is a SLIGHT possibility that the seed generator could be different between users using the same seed number.
 I believe this has to do with users working on different versions of the .NET Framework, but for now it is possible.

+Using the Randomize Enemy option can sometimes lead to glitched enemies and items.
+This can be fixed by going to the Home and coming back out.
+The fix is being worked on.

 THANKS: